mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 You should never be tempted to create a new, _illogical_ set, just to keep bundle size down.

+Whew, that was a long description.
+Icon sets are the core of pfe-icon's extensibility.

+**Icon sets**: <pfe-icon style="--pfe-icon--Color: green" aria-label="check" icon="fas-check">check</pfe-icon>

+Next, let's look at SVG injection and colorization.

 ---

 ## SVG injection and coloring